 The Digestive Process: What Does the Small Intestine Do?

 Your small intestine is the longest part of the human digestive system.
-It is 20 feet long.
+It's 20 feet long.
 After food leaves your stomach, it passes into your small intestine.
 This is where most of the digestive process takes place.

 Parts of the small intestine

 The upper part of your small intestine is the duodenum.
-It is the widest part of your small intestine and also the shortest.
-It is almost 10 inches long.
+It's the widest part of your small intestine and also the shortest.
+It's about 10 inches long.
 When food moves into your duodenum, it mixes with digestive enzymes that your pancreas secretes.
 These enzymes break down the largest molecules of food, such as proteins and starches.
 They also neutralize stomach acid.
 Bile is a substance that breaks down the fats in foods.
 It also empties into your duodenum by the common bile duct.
 Some minerals are absorbed here, such as iron and folate.

 The middle part of your small intestine is the jejunum.
 The jejunum absorbs most of your nutrients: carbohydrates, fats, minerals, proteins, and vitamins.

 The lowest part of your small intestine is the ileum.
 This is where the final parts of digestive absorption take place.
 The ileum absorbs bile acids, fluid, and vitamin B-12.
 Finger-shaped structures called villi line the entire small intestine.
 They help absorb nutrients.

 Contractions move food through your small intestine.
 After you eat a meal, your small intestine contracts in a random, unsynchronized manner.
 Food moves back and forth and mixes with digestive juices.
 Then stronger, wave-like contractions push the food farther down your digestive system.
 These movements are known as peristalsis.
 Your enteric nervous system controls the movements in your small intestine.
 This is a network of nerves that runs from your esophagus to your anus.